-Sustainable purchases are those that meet one or more of the following criteria:
+Sustainable purchases are those that meet five or more of the following criteria:

 - GreenScreen v1.2 Benchmark.
 Products with fully inventoried chemical ingredients to 100 ppm with no Benchmark 1 hazards. - Cradle to Cradle certified.
-Products purchased have earned Cradle to Cradle certification of any level, Version 3 or newer. - EPD Optimization path: Products with Environmental Product Declarations (EPDs) that are third-party certified and demonstrate impact reduction below industry average in at least three of the following categories: - o global warming potential (greenhouse gases), in CO2e; - o depletion of the stratospheric ozone layer, in kg CFC-11; - acidification of land and water sources, in moles H+ or kg SO2; - eutrophication, in kg nitrogen or kg phosphate; - o formation of tropospheric ozone, in kg NOx, kg O3 eq, or kg ethene; and - depletion of nonrenewable energy resources, in MJ. - Product Manufacturer Supply Chain Optimization: Purchase products meeting any of the following supply chain optimization criteria: - Are sourced from product manufacturers who engage in validated and robust safety, health, hazard, and risk programs which at a minimum document at least 99% (by weight) of the ingredients used to make the building product or building material, and - Are sourced from product manufacturers with independent third-party verification of their supply chain that at a minimum verifies: - Processes are in place to communicate and transparently prioritize chemical ingredients along the supply chain according to available hazard, exposure and use information to identify those that require more detailed evaluation - Processes are in place to identify, document, and communicate information on health, safety and environmental characteristics of chemical ingredients - Processes are in place to implement measures to manage the health, safety and environmental hazard and risk of chemical ingredients. - Processes are in place to optimize health, safety and environmental impacts when designing and improving chemical ingredients.
+Products purchased have earned Cradle to Cradle certification of any level, Version 3 or newer - Certified to UL GREENGUARD Gold (accepted for all categories' VOC emission requirements except - Composite Wood) - California Air Resources Board (CARB) requirements for ultra-low-emitting formaldehyde (ULEF) - resins or no-added formaldehyde-based resins (Accepted for Composite Wood) - EPA TSCA Title VI for ultra-low-emitting formaldehyde (ULEF) resins or no added formaldehyde - resins (NAF) (accepted for Composite Wood) - EPD Optimization path: Products with Environmental Product Declarations (EPDs) that are third-party certified and demonstrate impact reduction below industry average in at least three of the following categories: - global warming potential (greenhouse gases), in CO2e; - o depletion of the stratospheric ozone layer, in kg CFC-11; - o acidification of land and water sources, in moles H+ or kg SO2; - o eutrophication, in kg nitrogen or kg phosphate; - o formation of tropospheric ozone, in kg NOx, kg O3 eq, or kg ethene; and - o depletion of nonrenewable energy resources, in MJ. - Products must have been tested, following ANSI/BIFMA Standard Method M7.1-2011, and must comply with ANSI/BIFMA e3-2019 Furniture Sustainability Standard, Sections 7.6.1 (valued at 50% cost) or 7.6.2 (valued at 100% cost), using either the concentration modeling approach or the emissions factor approach. - Product Manufacturer Supply Chain Optimization: Purchase products meeting any of the following supply chain optimization criteria: - Are sourced from product manufacturers who engage in validated and robust safety, health, hazard, and risk programs which at a minimum document at least 99% (by weight) of the ingredients used to make the building product or building material, and

-Processes are in place to communicate, receive and evaluate chemical ingredient safety and stewardship information along the supply chain.
-Safety and stewardship information about the chemical ingredients is publicly available from all points along the supply chain
+- Are sourced from product manufacturers with independent third-party verification of their supply chain that at a minimum verifies: - Processes are in place to communicate and transparently prioritize chemical ingredients along the supply chain according to available hazard, exposure and use information to identify those that require more detailed evaluation - Processes are in place to identify, document, and communicate information on health, safety and environmental characteristics of chemical ingredients - Processes are in place to implement measures to manage the health, safety and environmental hazard and risk of chemical ingredients. - Processes are in place to optimize health, safety and environmental impacts when designing and improving chemical ingredients. - Processes are in place to communicate, receive and evaluate chemical ingredient safety and stewardship information along the supply chain.
+Safety and stewardship information about the chemical ingredients is publicly available from all points along the supply chain - ANSI/BIFMA e3 Furniture Sustainability Standard: Documentation from the assessor or scorecard from BIFMA must demonstrate the product earned at least 3 points under 7.5.1.3 Advanced Level in e3-2014 or 3 points under 7.4.1.3 Advanced Level in e3-2012.